Renaud de Planta

-Renaud de Planta (born 15 November 1963 in Geneva) is a Swiss bank executive and private bank Senior Partner at the Pictet Group.
+Renaud de Planta (born 15 November 1963) is a Swiss bank executive and former Senior Partner at the Pictet Group.

 Life

-Renaud Fernand de Planta is the son of André de Planta and Muriel de Planta-Dominicé.
+Renaud Fernand de Planta was born on 15 November 1963 in Geneva.
+He is the son of André de Planta and Muriel de Planta-Dominicé.
 The von Planta or de Planta family is a well-known Swiss noble family originating from the Grisons.
-De Planta grew up in Turin and Geneva and attended Geneva’s Collège Calvin secondary school, graduating in June 1982 with the Type A Matura.
-He went on to study Economics at the University of St. Gallen, followed by studies in Economics, majoring in Finance, at the Graduate School of Business of the University of Chicago, from where he obtained a Master of Business Administration (M.B.A) in 1987.
+De Planta grew up in Turin and Geneva and attended Geneva's Collège Calvin secondary school, graduating in June 1982 with the Type A Matura.
+He went on to study economics at the University of St. Gallen, followed by studies in economics, majoring in finance, at the Graduate School of Business of the University of Chicago, from where he obtained a Master of Business Administration (M.B.A) in 1987.
 He continued his studies at the University of St. Gallen and earned a doctorate in Economics (Dr. oec.) in 1989.